25 Things You Might Not Know About The Shining

 So many film theorists have their own takes on The Shining that these conspiracies star in their own film: the documentary Room 237.
 One theory is that Kubrick helped to fake the moon landing and The Shining is his confession.
 Another claims that the film is truly about the genocide of Native Americans.
 Yet another theory reads the film as a story about the Holocaust and concentration camps.

-Unkrich runs The Overlook Hotel, which contains tons of pictures and behind-the-scenes information about the film.
-“I started the site purely for selfish reasons," he said.
+Lee Unkrich runs The Overlook Hotel, which contains tons of pictures and behind-the-scenes information about the film.
+“I started the site purely for selfish reasons," Unkrich told Vulture in 2013.
 "I’ve been collecting stuff from The Shining over the years, and I just wanted to have one place where they could be organized.”
 Unkrich was also one of the people who helped fund the Room 237 documentary.

-But, undeniably the most fun part about Unkrich’s Shining obsession is finding the hidden references in Toy Story 3.
-Sid’s carpet is very similar to a carpet in the Overlook Hotel.
+But, undeniably the most fun part about Unkrich's obsession with The Shining is finding the hidden references in various Pixar films, including Toy Story 3: Sid’s carpet is very similar to a carpet in the Overlook Hotel.
 A garbage truck’s license plate reads “RM237.”
 And Trixie chats online with a dinosaur toy down the street who happens to have the screen name “Velocistar237.”